Anarchism in Puerto Rico: Puerto Rican anarchist literature

 Entering the 1890s, the Centro de Estudios Sociales, a distinctly leftist organization with heavy anarchist presence, was created as a propaganda tool where anarchist publications were available for free.
 The colonial government was vigilant of the entity.
 During this decade, Puerto Rican anarchists joined libertarian and pro-revolution socialists in the creation of a labor movement with the foundation of the Federación Regional de Trabajadores and the Federación Libre de Trabajadores.
 The tobacco industry was their main origin, with the municipalities if Caguas, Bayamón and San Juan serving as their main bastions.
 This line of work also influenced the migration of these workers, along their ideology, to other locations in Latin America and the United States.
 Coming in contact with other anarchists abroad allowed the flow of information to and from Puerto Rico, leading to a symbiosis of information and identifying parallel issues.
 The FLT and FRT would publish two socialist publications, Ensayo Obrero and El Porvenir Social, which featured some anarchist authors.
 The former was edited by Ferrer, Gómez and Romero, adopting broad pro-socialist stances with an emphasis on anarchism, which were later adopted by the latter.

 In 1905, Juan Vilar published the first local anarchist publication, Voz Humana (1905–06) at Caguas.
 Bayamón and Caguas would serve as base for the publications that followed during the following decade and a half.
 However, most of these were short-lived.
 Vilar also collaborated with anarchist publications from abroad, such as ¡Tierra!, which would eventually find their way back to Puerto Rico.
-Local anarchists would also made use of other newspapers through correspondence, in which they attacked their opponents and exposed their visions for the future.
+Local anarchists would also make use of other newspapers through correspondence, in which they attacked their opponents and exposed their visions for the future.
 Despite the FLT becoming affiliated with the AFL, anarchists would use their publications to publish their messages, but not without being critical of the first.
 Publications with ties to the freethinkers and Espiritismo were used.
 However, the international anarchist press was used prominently to coordinate.